 5. When the spices splutter, then add curry leaves, green chilies and ginger.
 Saute until the leaves turn crisp.
 Turn off.
 Lastly add hing and turmeric.
 Cool this completely.

 6. Add yogurt to a bowl and whisk it well with some salt.
 If it is too thick then you may add little water.
-I did not since mine had some whey in it.
+If the yogurt is too thick, it won’t be absorbed by the vadas.
+So add accordingly, it must not be too thick or too runny.
+I did not since mine had lot of whey in it.

 Making perugu vada

 8. Keep the following ready before frying the garelu.
 Add ½ cup curd & ½ teaspoon salt to a mixing bowl.
 Whisk them well.
 Pour 1½ cups water to this and whisk well.